Institute of Aviation (University of Illinois Urbana-Champaign): Closure of institute/transfer to Parkland College

 On July 21, 2011 university trustees voted 6–2 to close the institute by the 2013–14 academic year, allowing current students to finish.
 This vote marked the end of over 60 years on campus for the institute.
 In the year prior to the institute's closure, there were fewer than 160 students, 34 of those were freshmen.
 It was also said to be the smallest degree granting unit with "some of the highest costs" on campus.

 However, in September 2013, the university entered a three-year agreement with Parkland College in Champaign to transfer ownership of the institute to the community college for continued flight training.
-The Parkland College Institute of Aviation at the University of Illinois will allow students to earn a two-year associate degree in aviation or take courses to earn FAA-approved pilot certification to various levels.
+The Parkland College Institute of Aviation at the University of Illinois allows students to earn a two-year associate degree in aviation or take courses to earn FAA-approved pilot certification to various levels.
 Leasing the university's aircraft and facilities at Willard Airport in Savoy, Parkland’s flight institute planned to open for the fall 2014 academic semester and began accepting applications at the end of March 2014.